 At a Glance - Variables

 When a problem contains a word for an unknown number or quantity, we use a variable to represent that unknown number or quantity.
-We can replace any of the words or values with x.
-Or y, or z, or just about any other letter.
+Just replace those unknowns with x, or y, or z, or just about any other letter.
 We could also replace them with some other variable, but these are the three that get the most play.
 They must have great agents.

 Here are some English phrases translated into mathematical symbols.